Our goal is to share information and products that are truly helpful to renters.

 The most common way to look at how much you should be paying in rent is to look at the price as a percentage of your income.
 Traditionally, most people have looked to pay 30% of their monthly income in rent, though this can vary from region to region.

 In big cities (and in certain neighborhoods in smaller cities), you might have to stretch your money, spending 40% of your income or more on rent.
 Take some time to weigh the amount of money you’re willing to pay against how much apartment you can get in the area where you want to live.

 How can a roommate help?

-- The rent.
+- Rent.
 This is the biggest reason why most people take on a roommate.
 Depending on city, neighborhood, and apartment size, rent can be expensive, and a roommate can share the burden of rent with you, possibly cutting your monthly payment in half in some cases.

 - Utilities.
-Your roommate can also help you with the bills.
-Your cable, internet, heat, electricity, and other utilities may go up slightly if there’s another person living in your apartment, but when you have two people, you can split the bill down the middle, and this should save each of you in the long run.
+Heat, electricity, wifi, cable, and other utilities may go up slightly if there’s another person living in your apartment, but when you have two people, you can split the bill down the middle, and this should save each of you in the long run.

 - Companionship.
 Living by yourself has advantages (you can binge all three seasons of Stranger Things over and over again without bothering a soul), but it can get lonely.
 Having a roommate around to watch TV with, eat meals with, and talk to can be fun, if you get along, and can make life a little less lonely, which can be nice.

 - Renters insurance.
 There are some cases when it might make sense to share a renters insurance policy with your roommate as well.
 Read here to find out more about that.

 There are certainly other factors that may come into play when making this decision.
 It’s a classic choice: economics vs. privacy.
 Decide if your bank account would be better if you have a roommate, and weigh that against your desire to live by yourself.
 Use our Roost resources to help you make your decision.